pleasureman/testimprovement/article/resource_management_english.md

     314572800
     9223372036854771712

-We set memory limit only in the following command, this means the processes in the container can use 300M memory and 300M swap memory.
+The following example sets memory limit only, this means the processes in the container can use 300M memory and 300M swap memory.
 By default, the total virtual memory size (--memory-swap) will be set as double of memory.
 In this case, memory + swap would be 2*300M, so processes can use 300M swap memory as well.

     $ docker run -it -m 300M ubuntu:14.04 bash -c "cat /sys/fs/cgroup/memory/memory.limit_in_bytes && cat /sys/fs/cgroup/memory/memory.memsw.limit_in_bytes"
     314572800